Amisoo/Math-library/README.md

 # Math-library
-A library of math in python
+A library of math in python.
+Polynome classes with addition, substraction method and deriative etc ...